bahrus/xtal-element/README.md

 }
 ```

-These two functions, mergeStr, and propUp can be used independently of each other, and don't impose any arbitrary data structures.
+These two functions, mergeStr, and propUp, can be used independently of each other, and don't impose any arbitrary data structure requirements.
 They also try to minimize assumptions.

 But the resulting code is a bit of a mind twister.